NebraLtd/Helium-Guides/docs/indoor-hotspot/troubleshooting.md

 # Indoor Hotspot Troubleshooting

-If you are having trouble with setting up your hotspot or got a query?, the following tips may help.
+If you are having trouble with setting up your hotspot or you have got a query, the following tips may help.

-## How to access the diagnostics
+### How to access the diagnostics

 <details>
 <summary>Click to expand!</summary>